In call with Trump, China's Xi urges restraint over North Korea

 Trump said he was considering additional sanctions on North Korea, adding these would be "very strong."
 He gave no details and did not make clear whether he meant unilateral or multilateral sanctions.

-U.S. officials have said new U.S. steps that would target Chinese banks and firms doing business with Pyongyang are in the works, but these have appeared to be put on hold to give Beijing time to show it is serious about enforcing new U.N. sanctions.
+U.S. officials have said new U.S. steps targeting Chinese banks and firms doing business with Pyongyang are in the works, but these have appeared to be put on hold to give Beijing time to show it is serious about enforcing new U.N. sanctions.

-(To view a graphic on North Korean missile trajectories and ranges, click tmsnrt.rs/2hIzZHG)

 Trump said he did not want to talk about diplomatic "back channels" with North Korea after U.S. media reports that Joseph Yun, the U.S. envoy for North Korea policy, had engaged in diplomacy for several months with Pak Song Il, a senior diplomat at Pyongyang's U.N. mission, on the deteriorating ties and the issue of Americans imprisoned in North Korea.